midn8hustlr/MSI_cache_coherence/README.md

 # MSI_cache_coherence
-Implementing a snoopy cache coherence using MSI protocol using Verilog HDL
+Implementing a snoopy cache coherence using MSI protocol using Verilog HDL.